zufardhiyaulhaq/zufardhiyaulhaq.github.io/_posts/2020-5-25-istio-multicluster-replicated-control-plane.md

 ## Install Istio

-Istioctl can use CRD named `IstioControlPlane` to create the cluster.
+Istioctl 1.4.9 use CRD named `IstioControlPlane` to create the cluster.
 We will use this CRD:
 {% highlight yml %}
 apiVersion: install.istio.io/v1alpha2
 kind: IstioControlPlane
 spec:
   coreDNS:
-    enabled: true
-  gateways:
-    components:
-      egressGateway:
     enabled: true
   values:
     istiocoredns:
       enabled: true